1944 Alberta general election: Election night

-The anti-SC coalition Independents had failed to run a candidate in every riding and were seen by the voters as lacking credibility.
-Most of their voters swung to Social Credit as a strategic vote to prevent the Cooperative Commonwealth Federation from electing members.
+The anti-SC coalition Independents did not run a candidate in every riding and were seen by the voters as lacking credibility.
+Most of their voters swung to Social Credit as a strategic vote to prevent the Cooperative Commonwealth Federation party from electing members.

 The anti-SC coalition had lost its whipping boy, William Aberhart.
-The 1944 election was fought mostly as a two-party contest between the conservative Ernest Manning government and the leftist CCF, running relatively high due to wartime anti-fascist sentiment.
+The 1944 election was fought mostly as a two-party contest between the conservative Ernest Manning government and the leftist CCF, which was relatively popular due to wartime anti-fascist sentiment.

 The opposition parties conceded defeat just twenty six minutes after the polls closed.